Julia Naftulin, EveryBody owner

 What is your cancellation policy?

 We require 24 hrs notice to refund or credit a class.
 Please confirm or cancel through Vagaro.
 You’ll be charged $10 for a sliding scale class no-show and the full price of all other classes.
-Members will be charged $10 for cancellation/no-show.
+Members will be charged $10 for cancellation/no-show, $20 for a Reformer class late cancellation/no show.

 Do I need to bring a mat/props?